 If you would like more information, please contact Jaque Repke.

 Please note: Due to the partnership between AFF and Penn State University, an AFF member who works for a company that offers a matching gift program, can fill out a matching gift form and send it to the Office of University Development.
 Your company will match your dues donation.
-Please e-mail Megan Weber at email@example.com for more information.
+For information, please contact Mary Henry at email@example.com

 - Debbie Swinko – Treasurer